 Interaction using smartphone apps

 Most residents and ratepayers own and use smartphones, which can operate commercial apps such as Snap Send Solve.
 The beauty of these apps is their ease and speed of use.
 Residents and ratepayers don’t have to wait on the phone or type an email.
 They can simply snap a photo, select a few attributes, then tap to send.
 The main deficiency with Snap Send Solve is the lack of feedback (in the app) from Council.
 Council could support these apps by sending data back to them, such as the Council ticket (or case) number and the outcome.
 Users would be informed by a notification, directly on the screen of their smartphone.
+Even better would be a “Your Say Yarra” app, with residents able to receive alerts for any issue near them, or on any topic of their interest.

 Iterative trials change the paradigm for community engagement.
 Instead of asking residents to support plans that only engineers can understand, they can try out the idea for themselves before being asked for feedback.
 The whole process can be faster, lower cost and less stressful, benefiting both Council and ratepayers.
 Learn more on the example for Elizabeth Street.